AsalAbbasNejad/NEARABLE-TECHNOLOGIES-FOR-HEALTH-DATA-SCIENCE/README.md

 - ROI displacement
 - Motion artifacts

-The goal of this project is to design a robust nearable monitoring system capable of operating reliably under realistic acquisition conditions.
+The goal of this project is to design a robust nearable monitoring system capable of operating reliably under realistic acquisition conditions

 ---

 # Experimental Protocol